digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/security.rst

 operation through its topology management.
 In order to ensure continuous operation, the new key is added first and then the previous key is removed.

-For participant nodes, synchronizer nodes, and synchronizer topology managers, the nodes can rotate their keys directly using their own identity manager with the following command for example:
+For participant nodes, sync domain nodes, and sync domain topology managers, the nodes can rotate their keys directly using their own identity manager with the following command for example: